top of page

 The verb 'botch' has its origins in Middle English and Old French.
 It can be traced back to the Middle English word 'boche,' which meant a swelling or a tumor, and it was used metaphorically to describe a bungled job or a mess.
 'Boche' itself likely came from the Old French word 'bochier,' meaning 'to repair badly' or 'to bungle.'
 The Old French term 'bochier' is related to 'boce,' which means 'a swelling' or 'a bump.'
 Over time, 'botch' evolved in English to describe the act of carrying out a task or job poorly, resulting in a substandard or defective outcome.
 The etymology of 'botch' thus reflects its historical association with the idea of a task gone awry, reminiscent of a swelling or bump that disrupts the smoothness of a surface.

-Quiz: Find the meaning of the verb botch:
+Find the correct meaning of the verb botch:

 Try Again!